 1. Understand Filing Dates and Deadlines

-Once you go VAT registered, you’ll need to begin filing VAT returns.
-Missing deadlines can be costly and HMRC will hit you penalties and interest so it’s important you make a note of when your VAT returns and payment deadlines are.
+Once you go VAT registered with HMRC, you’ll need to begin filing VAT returns.
+Missing deadlines can be costly and HMRC will hit you penalties and interest.
+Therefore, it’s important you make a note of when your VAT returns and payment deadlines are.
 The easiest way to do this is to log back into your business tax account on the .GOV website where you’ll find all the important information you’ll need.

 2. Set Up an Digital Bookkeeping System

-Making Tax Digital kicked in from April 2019 meaning that any VAT registered businesses are now legally required to maintain their bookkeeping digitally and submit their VAT returns electronically.
-So if you’re using a spreadsheet, you’re going to need to make some major changes with how you do your bookkeeping.
+Making Tax Digital kicked in from April 2019.
+This means that any VAT registered businesses are now legally required to maintain their bookkeeping digitally and submit their VAT returns electronically.
+So, if you’re using a spreadsheet, you’re going to need to make some major changes with how you do your bookkeeping.
 HMRC has not approved all digital bookkeeping systems, but most of the mainstream ones are, such as Xero.

-If you already have a digital bookkeeping system set up, then you will need to activate the VAT function and begin to account for VAT from the date of your VAT registration as well as have your HMRC login ID and password ready to enter into the system.
+If you already have a digital bookkeeping system set up, then you will need to activate the VAT function.
+Once done, you can begin to account for VAT from the date of your VAT registration.
+You’ll also have to have your HMRC login ID and password ready to enter into the system.

 3. Set Up New Invoicing Templates